PaulWong-dev/EcoExplorer/README.md

 ![Database](https://img.shields.io/badge/Database-MS_Access-red)

 ## 📌 Project Overview
-**EcoExplorer** is an interactive educational application designed for children aged 6 to 12.
+**EcoExplorer** is an interactive educational game application designed for children aged 6 to 12.
 Its mission is to promote environmental awareness and sustainability through engaging storytelling and gamified learning.

 The app addresses the lack of environmental knowledge among young children by providing a fun platform to learn about recycling, ecosystems, climate change, and conservation.
 It features interactive comics, quizzes, and a reward system to keep users engaged.